 ‘Smoke & Mirrors’ June 13th – June 19th 2022.
 Open Evening Fri 17th June 6-8pm.
 The Tabernacle Gallery, 35 Powis Square, London W11 2AY.
 PDF Invitation here

 ‘Steve Mepsted’s ‘Smoke and Mirrors’ series draws attention to a disaster which demands to be remembered, a massive fire that engulfed the 24-storey Grenfell Tower public housing estate in 2017, killing 72 of its inhabitants.
 As a local resident constantly reminded of these events by the tower’s looming presence, Mepsted’s work feels both like an attempt to process a disaster symptomatic of London’s inequalities and directly aggravated by them, while calling on others to remember what happened.’
-Lewis Bush – in ‘Capital Culture’, Essay for Unseen Magazine Issue No. 6
+Lewis Bush – in ‘Capital Culture’, Essay for Unseen Magazine Issue No. 6.

-“Polaroid cameras were extensively used by the Police at crime scenes; to record details, bodies and the locations of objects”
+Polaroid cameras were often used by police at crime scenes – to record details and the location of objects.